-4.1 3 nay raise a concern by phone, in writing or in lote: This should be the local representative of e contact with the community).
-4.2 However, if complainants are not comfortable speaking with the or are not satisfied with their response, complainants are encouraged to: (the senior person responsible for the nization assigned responsibility for receiving and ative of Explorer Co. whom the complainant is o send an e-mail to by clicking here; or o call the hotline at
+4.1 Any member of an affected community may raise a concern by phone, in writing or in person to \\\\\\ (Note: This should be the local representative of the Explorer Co. that has most immediate contact with the community).

+4.2 However, if complainants are not comfortable speaking with the \\\\\\ or are not satisfied with their response, complainants are encouraged to:

+- speak with the \\\\\\ (the senior person responsible for the procedure or someone within the organization assigned responsibility for receiving and investigating reports) or any representative of Explorer Co. whom the complainant is comfortable approaching;

+- send an e-mail to by clicking here; or

+- call the hotline at \\\\\

-- 4.3 Any member of an affected community that has a complaint but is not comfortable raising the matter personally with an Explorer Co. representative, can: - report the complaint to any member of the Community Stakeholder Committee, who will then submit the concern on the complainant's behalf.
+4.3 Any member of an affected community that has a complaint but is not comfortable raising the matter personally with an Explorer Co. representative, can:

+- report the complaint to any member of the Community Stakeholder Committee, who will then submit the concern on the complainant's behalf.
 (Note: Where a Committee is established, this Committee can function as a forum for receiving complaints and concerns from community members); or - appoint someone the complainant trusts to raise the concern on the complainant's behalf; this may be another community member or NGO.